 As discussed in §1, NEONGOBY is explicitly designed to detect alias analysis bugs that manifest on real-world programs such as Apache and MySQL.
 These programs often use multiple threads and processes for performance and ease of programming, so NEON-GOBY must handle threads and processes.
 It needs to do so only in the offline mode because the online mode checks intraprocedural queries.
 Specifically, NEONGOBY shares one log over all threads in a process, and protects the log using a mutex.
 It assigns one log to each process.
 When a process forks, NEONGOBY creates a new log for the child process.
 NEONGOBY can then check each log in isolation.
-The only modification to Algorithm 1 is maintaining a call stack for each thread.
 NEONGOBY assumes race freedom as most compilers do, and data races in the worst case may cause some false positives.
 Fortunately, data races occur so rarely that no false positives of this type occurred in our experiments (§8.1.2).

-7. LIMITATION
+7. Limitation

 False positives.
-NEONGOBY assumes that test programs do not have undefined behavior per ANSI C specification and may emit false positives on buggy test programs.
-For instance, NEONGOBY may emit false positives on pointers off bound by many bytes (§3.1) which are disallowed by ANSI C specification.
-Moreover, NEON-GOBY works within a compiler, so external functions that return reused addresses and are not treated as memory allocation functions by NEONGOBY (§3.1) may cause false positives.
-For instance, if an external function my_realloc frees and reallocates heap memory, and returns the reallocated memory address, NEONGOBY would miss this memory reuse and emit false positives.
-However, in practice, external functions seldom cause issues for two reasons: external functions not treated by NEONGOBY as memory allocation functions seldom return reused addresses; without function summaries, alias analyses cannot characterize the address-reusing behavior of those functions either.
+NEONGOBY assumes that test programs are largely correct and may emit false positives on buggy test programs.
+For instance, NEONGOBY may emit false positives on pointers off bound by many bytes (§3.1).
+Moreover, NEONGOBY works within a compiler, so external functions may cause false positives.
+For instance, if an external function frees and reallocates heap memory, NEONGOBY would miss this memory reuse.

 False negatives.
 NEONGOBY is a dynamic tool, and detects only alias analysis errors that manifest on the executions it checks.
 Moreover, we explicitly designed NEONGOBY to be general to check many alias analyses with low false positives, but this generality comes at a cost: NEONGOBY cannot easily find bugs that violate a specific precision guarantee intended by an alias analysis.
 In our future work, we plan to specialize NEONGOBY's checking toward specific precision guarantees by varying the precision of its DidAlias.
 In addition, although NEONGOBY checks that DidAlias(p,q) \rightarrow MayAlias(p,q), it cannot dynamically check that if MayAlias(p,q), then there exists an execution s.t.
-DidAlias(p,q), for the following reasons: (1) MayAlias may conservatively return true even if the two pointers never alias in any execution; and (2) even if the pointers do alias in some execution, the given program and workload may not trigger this execution.
+DidAlias(p,q), for the following reasons: (1) MayAlias may conservatively return true even if the two pointers never alias in any execution; and (2) even if the pointers do alias in some execution.

-8. EVALUATION
+8. Evaluation

-We evaluated NEONGOBY on three popular alias analyses:
+We evaluated NEONGOBY on three popular LLVM alias analyses: